rust-lang/rust/text/0000-non-exhaustive.md

 }
 ```

-Even though the variant is hidden in the rustdoc, there's nothing actually stopping a
+Even though the variant is hidden in the rustdoc, there's nothing actually
-user from using the `__Nonexhaustive` variant.
-This code works totally fine on
+stopping a user from using the `__Nonexhaustive` variant.
+This code works
-stable rust:
+totally fine, for example:

 ```rust
 use diesel::Error::*;